Dan Howdle | September 27th, 2023

-The Virgin Media Bigger Bundle is one step away from Virgin's all-encompassing Ultimate Volt Bundle.
-It offers a great range of channels, currently bundled up with 100Mbps broadband and free weekend calls, but without the hefty price tag of the Ultimate Volt Bundle.
+The Virgin Media Bigger Bundle is now two steps away from Virgin's all-encompassing Ultimate Volt Bundle, with the new 'Biggest' bundle now sandwiched in between.
+It offers a great range of channels, bundled up with a broadband speed of your choice and free weekend calls.

-Here’s a quick look at what you can expect to find.
+Here’s a quick look at what you can expect to find with Virgin Media's Bigger Bundle.

 With the Bigger Bundle, you get the Virgin TV 360 Box, plus you can add up to two Mini boxes which will enable you to watch and steam from all over your home.
 You can watch live TV, shows and recordings with a compatible tablet or smartphone around the house and you get the box for free when you sign up for the Bigger Bundle.
 To be perfectly honest, there’s a convincing argument that there is no better bit of kit – at least one that comes for free.

-Where other providers will downgrade your kit, depending on which package you buy, Virgin have been clever in offering their best kit to everyone, regardless of the bundle they’ve bought.
+Where other providers will downgrade your kit, depending on which package you buy, Virgin have been clever in offering their best kit with almost all of its bundles.The only exception to this is Gig1, Virgin’s 1Gbps package, which is less widely available but which comes with a Hub 4 router to handle the extra speed.

 Virgin are very proud of their DOCSIS 3 technology, which is basically the type of cable they’re using to make the internet happen in your house.
-While most companies still rely on copper cables, Virgin run with something faster, and more reliable.
-This is how they aim to give the most reliable speeds and service.
+While most companies still rely on copper cables, Virgin runs with something faster, and more reliable.
+This is how it aims to give the most reliable speeds and service.
 There’ll be glitches, like any other service, but what they’re offering is pretty great.

 The idea is, with this new cabling, that it enables you to juggle more devices simultaneously, which means your hub won’t groan if you’re trying to stream from Spotify and Netflix at the same time, while the kids are in the kitchen watching Peppa Pig on the tablet.